spawnmarvel/todo-and-current/README.md

 grep -i 'error' syslog                         # Match contains error grep -i 'heartbeat.*error' syslog              # Match contains heartbeat followed by any char, then error

+cd /etc/zabbix/                     # Find the log file cat cat zabbix_agent2.conf

+cd /var/log/zabbix

+grep 'fail' zabbix_agent2.log       # Find all with fail grep 'version' zabbix_agent2.log    # Find the version

+# The awk command is used for pattern scanning and processing language.
+# It's useful for handling text files and used for data extraction and reporting.

+# -F - Set what separates the data fields
+# -v - Set a variable to be used in the script
+# -f - Use a file as the source of the awk program

+cat data.txt
+1;espen;45
+2;silje;44

+wk -F";" '{print $1}' data.txt                     # Field Separator
+1
+2

+awk -F";" -v var="Name:" '{print var, $2}' data.txt # Assign Variable
+Name: espen
+Name: silje

+awk -F";" '{sum += $3} END {print sum}' data.txt    # Data Manipulation
+89

 ```
 </p>